MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell.md

 Office 365 Security & Compliance Center PowerShell allows you to manage your Office 365 Security & Compliance Center settings from the command line.
 You use Windows PowerShell on your local computer to create a remote PowerShell session to the Security & Compliance Center.
 It's a simple three-step process where you enter your Office 365 credentials, provide the required connection settings, and then import the Security & Compliance Center cmdlets into your local Windows PowerShell session so that you can use them.

 > [!NOTE]
-> If you want to use multi-factor authentication (MFA) to connect to Security & Compliance Center PowerShell, or if your organization uses federated authentication, you need to download and use the Exchange Online Remote PowerShell Module.
-For more information, see [Connect to Office 365 Security & Compliance Center PowerShell using multi-factor authentication](mfa-connect-to-scc-powershell.md).
-For some features (for example, mailbox archiving), the Security & Compliance Center links to existing functionality in the Exchange admin center (EAC).
-To use PowerShell with these features, you need to connect to Exchange Online instead of the Security & Compliance Center.
-For more information, see [Connect to Exchange Online PowerShell](../../exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell.md).
+> The procedures in this topic won't work if: <br/>• Your account uses multi-factor authentication (MFA). <br/>• Your organization uses federated authentication. <br/>• A location condition in an Azure Active Directory conditional access policy restricts your access to trusted IPs. <br/> In these scenarions, you need to download and use the Exchange Online Remote PowerShell Module to connect to Security & Compliance Center PowerShell.
+For instructions, see [Connect to Office 365 Security & Compliance Center PowerShell using multi-factor authentication](mfa-connect-to-scc-powershell.md). <br/><br/> Some features in the Security & Compliance Center (for example, mailbox archiving) link to existing functionality in the Exchange admin center (EAC).
+To use PowerShell with these features, you need to connect to Exchange Online PowerShell instead of Security & Compliance Center PowerShell.
+For instructions, see [Connect to Exchange Online PowerShell](../../exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell.md). <br/><br/>

-> [!NOTE]
-> If you are using location condition in Azure Active Directory conditional access policy to restrict access to trusted IPs, this method is not supported.
-You need to download and use the Exchange Online Remote PowerShell Module.
-For more information, see [Connect to Office 365 Security & Compliance Center PowerShell using multi-factor authentication](mfa-connect-to-scc-powershell.md).

 For more information about the Security & Compliance Center, see [Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=627054).